Vu-Hoang-Anh-Quan/Emotion-Dynamics-Project/README.md

 ## Current Status

-Developing model:
+Having the baseline model:
-- Embedding with a classifier head
-- Train model
+Separate each uterrance with labeled emotoin from dataset DailyDialogue Fine-tuning a BERT embedding model with a classifier head to classify each utterance with their emotion.

 ## Future Work

-- Implement initial baseline model
+- Adding context into data representation
-- Add training pipeline
+- Adding context processing in pipeline
-- Design evaluation metrics